Oceanland-428/Algorithms-in-Leetcode-and-other/README.md

 # Programming Algorithms

 There are two sections in this repo: general algorithms and Leetcode.
-The algorithms are written either under Python or Java or both.
+The Leetcode algorithms are written either under Python or Java or both.
+The general algorithms are written under Java.

 The contents are continuously updating...